cabraham/Books/meltdown.md

 > Learning to embrace dissent is hard

+Lesson 1 : Charm School
+    - frame the primary concerns as a team issue where all participants are equal
+    - embrace questioning of leadership and don't take it as a sign of disrespect

+Crew Resource Management - a training program used in the airline industry
+- outlines a 5 step process to raise a concern
+1. Start by getting the captain's attention ("Hey, Mike")
+2. Express your concern ("I'm worried that the thunderstorm has moved over the airport")
+3. State the problem as you see it ("We might get some dangerous wind shear")
+4. Propose a solution ("Let's hold until the storm is clear of the airport")
+5. Get an explicit agreement ("Does that sound good to you, Mike?")

 Lesson 2 : Soften Power Cues
     - sit eye to eye (ER doctor improving bedside manner)
     - admit failures (pilots admitting to never having a perfect flight)